aousterh/data_model/queries/README.md

 For these examples, we use some sample data from [Zeek](https://zeek.org/).
 To execute the queries yourself, clone the [zq-sample-data repo](https://github.com/brimsec/zq-sample-data) in the same directory that this repository is in.

+We suggest using our public AMI (TODO) because all of these tools are already installed and Elasticsearch has been populated with the sample data.

 ## jq

-First we try issuing these queries over NDJSON data, using the sed-like tool [`jq`](https://stedolan.github.io/jq/).
+First we try issuing these queries over NDJSON data, which supports schema-less heterogeneous data in the same file.
+We the sed-like tool [`jq`](https://stedolan.github.io/jq/).
 You will need to [download and install `jq`](https://stedolan.github.io/jq/download/) and also unzip the NDJSON data by running `gzip -d *` in the `zq-sample-data/zeek-ndjson` directory.

 You can run these queries with `./jq_queries.sh` or by setting `NDJSON_PATH` (`export NDJSON_PATH=../../zq-sample-data/zeek-ndjson/*.ndjson`) and executing the queries below.